b9Joker108/SeedVault.L-GPT/README.md

   specific needs and goals.
 You will need to know how to preprocess, analyse, and visualise the data that you feed to the LLM, as well as how to evaluate its performance and quality.
-You will also need to know how to generate various types of text formats using the LLM, such as summaries, instructions, how-to-do guides, teaching stories, inspiring poems and songs, etc.
+You will also need to know how to generate various types of text formats using the LLM, such as summaries, instructions, how-to-do guides, teaching stories, inspiring poems and songs, etc., to seed cultural reflowering.

 - **Information security and cryptography:** These are the skills that you will need to ensure the safety and integrity of your data and your LLM.
 You will need to know how to encrypt, decrypt,